Q: How much funding is available?

 A: To be eligible to receive Local History Grant funding any previous projects funded through the Local History Grant Program must have been formally acquitted.

 If you can complete your project and forward the acquittal paperwork to Public Record Office Victoria, a new application will be accepted providing all the documentation is received before the closing date of this current round.

 Q: How much detail must I provide in the budget section of my application?

 A: The application form suggests ‘categories’ of spending, to make the budgeting process easier, but try to be as specific as you can.
-If you have multiple items that come into the one category on the form, you can detail your spending in the ‘How’ section of the form.
+If you have multiple items that come into the one category on the form, you can detail your spending in the How will the grant money be spent section of the form.

 Wherever possible, obtain a quotation from a supplier and attach it to your application (eg. a printer’s quote for a book).
 The more precise and well-documented your application, the better.
 Remember, you cannot later ask for more funds because you did not accurately cost your project initially.

 Q: I need to buy a computer / scanner / modem / software package / microfilm camera or reader / digital camera / printer, in order to complete my book / CD ROM / preservation project.
 Can I apply for these costs?

 A: You can apply, but equipment funding is not a high priority for the Local History Grants Program.
 You may not succeed in your application.
 Applications of this type which are more likely to be considered for funding are those that demonstrate ongoing use of the equipment past the life of the project; demonstrate that this is the most effective way of meeting the aims of the project; consider how volunteers in the organisations will be trained to use the equipment as well as addressing all the other criteria outlined in the application form.

 If you are thinking about applying for database software please be aware that a free collection management system called Victorian Collections is now available through Museums Australia (Victoria).
 For more information visit the Victorian Collections website.